zohannn/googletest/README.md

 ## Platforms

-GoogleTest has been used on a variety of platforms:
+Google test has been used on a variety of platforms:

 *   Linux
 *   Mac OS X